alphaloopbot/alphaloop-core/docs/architecture/decisions/0001-architecture-principles.md

 ### 🏗️ **Clean Architecture Axioms**

 #### A1: **Dependency Rule**
-- **Axiom**: Dependencies must point inward (Infrastructure → Application → Domain).
+- **Axiom**: Dependencies point inward (outer → inner).
+Outer layers may depend on inner layers; inner layers must never depend on outer layers.
-- **Violation**: If an inner layer depends on an outer layer, it's wrong.
+- **Violation**: Any inner layer (Domain/Application) depending on an outer layer (Application/Infrastructure) is a violation.
 - **Examples**:
   - Domain importing SQLAlchemy (infrastructure) = ❌
-  - Application depending on a concrete DB driver instead of an interface = ❌
+  - Application depending on a concrete DB driver instead of an interface/port = ❌
-  - Infrastructure importing Domain entities and interfaces = ✅
+  - Infrastructure depending on Domain entities and implementing Application/Domain-defined ports (interfaces) = ✅

 #### A2: **Domain Independence**
 - **Axiom**: Domain layer must be completely independent of external concerns